 There are of course a great many species and lineages for which information on geographic range and occurrence is extremely limited, including but not limited to insects, many groups of fungi, and most microscopic organisms.
 However, even for groups with extremely limited information, it is important to keep in mind that the definition of a lost species is one for which no records are available during the last decade, either in digitized databases, the published literature, or museum records.
 Thus there will be many groups of cryptic or poorly-studied organisms for which a substantial fraction of species deserve to be considered lost, by definition, because we do not know where they are, and the review of available evidence for such a group of species should be published as Report.
 It is also the case that variation in evidence can be considered while reporting on lost species within data-poor groups, such that lost status for species that are known to be the subjects of field search efforts might carry more weight than for species that are rarely looked for.

 We appreciate of course the challenge posed by the vast numbers of undescribed species, and there will likely be cases in which a species has been documented (and lost) but not formally described.
-With sufficient documentation, such cases can be subjects of Alerts and Reports.
+With sufficient documentation, such cases can be subjects of Reports.

 As with any scientific article, we only ask that authors are clear about the taxonomic authorities they are following, and provide sufficient information and citations that readers will not be in doubt about the lost or extinct taxa in question.

 JLS is interested in lost species from the modern era dominated by human influence of the earth, also known as the Anthropocene.
 There are differing opinions on what date should be considered the start of the era, with propositions ranging from the Neolithic Revolution (in the range of 12 - 15,000 years ago), the Industrial Revolution (the year 1800), or the middle of the 20th century, among other dates.
 Because this is an evolving field, we want to allow flexibility in this issue, and allow authors to consider dates of human impact that are most relevant to different organisms.
-This issue will be most important for Synopses which bring together key evidence on historical, Anthropocene extinctions, as a baseline for incoming and future Reports and Alerts on more recent losses.

-This is of course the best possible outcome, and we hope that the information published in Alerts and Reports motivates and facilitates search efforts that lead to this outcome, for which JLS has a dedicated article type: Rediscoveries.
+This is of course the best possible outcome, and we hope that the information published in Reports motivates and facilitates search efforts that lead to this outcome, for which JLS has a dedicated article type: Rediscoveries.

 Yes, and we encourage authors to submit these types of articles, as well as opinion pieces or literature reviews, as Letters.
-We recognize that authors have many venues for these more traditional types of articles, but hope that JLS will be a productive place for these papers as well as the article types that are unique to JLS (Reports, Alerts and Synopses).
+We recognize that authors have many venues for these more traditional types of articles, but hope that JLS will be a productive place for these papers as well as the article types that are unique to JLS (Reports and Rediscoveries).
 For articles on biodiversity decline, we also ask that authors present the results within the context of lost or potentially lost species, such that future studies might use the published information as a baseline for tracking the fate of individual species.